Resources for Educators

 • Application Process:

 • Only complete applications submitted via the appropriate link(s) will be evaluated.
-We are no longer accepting other application formats.

-• The outcome of the review process will be provided via DocuSign and/or from the articulatedcredit@otc.edu to the applicant and/or school administration.
-Approved parties move on to the next step below.
+• Complete application packets are reviewed by an academic committee.
+The outcome of the review process will be provided via DocuSign and/or from the articulatedcredit@otc.edu to the applicant and/or school administration.

-Step 3: Partner –
+Step 3: Partnership Agreement & Checklists –

-3. Approved instructors utilize information in the section below for the steps to complete each semester an OTC course is offered.
+2. Instructor Checklist, Each Semester – Approved instructors utilize information in the section below for the steps to complete each semester an OTC course is offered.

-After a partnership agreement exists (see How to Build a School Partnership section above), the following must be completed for each semester an OTC Articulated Course is offered.
+After a Partnership Agreement exists (see How to Build a School Partnership section above), the following must be completed for each semester an OTC Articulated Course is offered.

 Approved instructors and school sites:

-1. ensure the approved OTC course(s) are taught
+1. Ensure the approved OTC course(s) are taught

 • Each student interested in articulated credit registers online in CATEMA at www.catema.net/ozarks.